Teo Martín Motorsport: Teo Martin Motorsport

 Also in 2015, Teo Martín Motorsport was re-established having once been dominant in the Spanish Supertouring Championship, and joined International GT Open championship with McLaren 650S and Álvaro Parente and Miguel Ramos as their drivers.
 The team won both Championship and Pro-Am standings from their first attempt.

 For 2016, Teo Martín purchased DAMS' World Series Formula V8 3.5 entry and cars.
 Also he joined forces with Emilio de Villota Jr. (who became team principal) and merged teams.
 Also in 2016 they switched to BMW M6 GT3 cars in the International GT Open, scoring four wins with the both cars, to clinch their first teams' title.

 2019 would be the last season for the team in Euroformula, with the sole focus on the 2020 International GT Open season, running three McLaren 720S GT3.

 However, a return to single seaters was confirmed with the announcement that the team was joining the 2021 F4 Spanish Championship grid, with Jorge Campos and Filip Jenić.

-Current Series Results
+Former series results

 F4 Spanish Championship

 † Espírito Santo drove for Campos Racing from round 3 onwards.

 ‡ Nogales drove for Drivex School from round 5 onwards.